-Ayanna Pressley says all public transportation should be free
+'Squad' member Ayanna Pressley says all public transportation should be free

 Rep. Ayanna Pressley said Friday all public transit should be fare-free, and her idea got huge applause at a gathering of diehard progressive activists.